-St. Luke’s Home was originally founded by the Episcopal Church Mission of Arizona, and through the Board of Trustees and the Board of Visitors, has been providing services to the Tucson community since 1917.
+St. Luke’s Home was originally founded by the Episcopal Church Mission of Arizona, and through the Board of Directors and the Board of Visitors Committee, has been providing services to the Tucson community since 1917.
 With a beautiful Joesler-designed chapel as a central gathering place, the structure and grounds of St. Luke’s are rooted in natural beauty and a rich history.

 St. Luke’s in the Desert was founded as a tubercular sanatorium in 1918 by the Right Reverend Julius W. Atwood, D.D., Bishop of the Protestant Episcopal Missionary District of Arizona.
 Bishop Atwood recognized a need to provide affordable convalescent care for men of limited means and needing an opportunity to regain their health.